 ONE // J Crew Regent blazer: I had been eyeing the J. Crew Regent blazer for years.
 Before that all of my blazers were from H&M. It was a tough choice, but I chose the classic navy.
 It fits like a glove and instantly makes me feel professional whether I’m wearing it with a pair of jeans or dressed up.
 It retails for almost $200, but I paid less than $100 by waiting for a 40% off promo along with a $25 rewards card.

-TWO // Aether cashmere sweater (no longer available, similar here): Jim gave me this sweater for Christmas last year.
+TWO // Aether cashmere sweater (no longer available, similar here): Jim gave me this sweater for Christmas a few years ago.
 It’s soft, cozy and warm.
 Everything good cashmere should be.
 And it’s the main reason I look forward to cold weather.
 My go to everyday cashmere sweater is the Everlane cashmere crew.

 THREE // Leather skirt: Three years ago I found a black leather skirt at Banana Republic (seen here).
 I’ve worn it with everything from a tee shirt to a sweater to a chambray shirt.
 I got it for 50% off and haven’t seen anything at a similar price and quality.